 Bonus: A USPA B license skydiver can start working toward helping others enter the sport.
 You can apply for a USPA skydiving coach rating, once you’ve completed 100 jumps!

 Now you’re kicking it up a notch.
 Your USPA C license allows you to do all of the things you can do as an A or B license-holder, plus start to work toward an actual skydiving instructor rating.
 To earn the license, you’ll have your work cut out for you: You’ll have to have completed 200 jumps (and proven that you’ve been in freefall for at least 60 minutes!), have landed within just seven feet of a target on 25 jumps, have demonstrated some fancy freefall moves to a qualified instructor and have passed a written test.

 Here it is, folks: The highest license level you can earn from the USPA.
-You'll only be eligible for it after you've logged a whopping five hundred jumps, which catalogues a wide range of proven skills and in-the-sky experience.
-The depth and breadth of knowledge accrued by a D-licensed jumper allows him or her to proceed to the highest-level ratings offered by the USPA: the demonstration jump rating and the tandem instructor rating, both of which carry a significant weight of responsibility.
+You’ll only be eligible for it after you’ve logged a whopping five hundred jumps, which catalogs a wide range of proven skills and in-the-sky experience.
+The depth and breadth of knowledge accrued by a D-licensed jumper allow him or her to proceed to the highest-level ratings offered by the USPA: the demonstration jump rating and the tandem instructor rating, both of which carry a significant weight of responsibility.

 To put it simply: After AFF, the entire sky is waiting for you.
 Don’t disappoint it!
 Book your course today and let’s get you started working your way down the challenging road towards mastery.